Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 It means that it takes into consideration not only the frames listed in ***Frames order*** but also counts the possible remaining ***Active cycle(s)*** that come after.
 ⮚ As consequence a bubble can be set starting on an active cycle and ending on another.
 !!! note
-    While it wasn't designed for, a bubble can be set to play during the passive cycle.
+    While it wasn't designed for, a bubble can be set to play during the passive cycle.<BR>
-    ⮚ However passive cycle will only play the first bubble of the slot and this one only even if additional ones have been set.
+    ⮚ However passive cycle will only play the first bubble of the slot and this one only even if additional ones have been set.<BR>
     ⮚ If multiple slots, passive cycle bubble will randomly change slot only when active cycle is triggered.
-It would remain on the same slot in loop otherwise.
+It would remain on the same slot in loop otherwise.<BR>
     ⮚ If the `EndFrame` value is set incorrectly beyond the passive cycle last frame, it has no real consequence : bubble will stop playing on last passive frame.
-For instance if passive cycle contains 8 frames (0 to 7) and bubble is set to play from 5 to 12, it will only be played on frames 5 to 7.
+For instance if passive cycle contains 8 frames (0 to 7) and bubble is set to play from 5 to 12, it will only be played on frames 5 to 7.<BR>
     ⮚ It behaves exactly the same way on active cycle, bubble would play until last active frame.

 As example, following animation has 8 passive frames (0-7) followed by 8 active ones (8-15) with a *passive* bubble (slot 0) set to display beyond passive cycle and an *active* bubble (slot 1) set to play beyond active cycle :